offby1/pyramid-tinyurl-doodle/ssl-thoughts/letsencrypt.md

 did what it's sposed to.

-I suspect I need to rerun that last command every few months, since the certs expire quickly: currently the cert looks like
+The certs expire quickly: currently the cert looks like

     Certificate:
         Data: